tpayne/terraform-examples/README.md

 You can delete all the resources using `terraform destroy -auto-approve`

-#### The following are boiler plate templates for putting together common cloud architectures in GCP.
+#### Running the Template samples
+The following are the provided template examples

 |           Sample                |        Description       |     Deploy    |
 | ------------------------------- | ------------------------ | ------------- |